bloominstituteoftechnology/Sprint-Challenge-Single-Page-Apps/README.md

-# Sprint Challenge: Single Page Applications - Rick & Morty
+# Sprint Challenge: Single Page Applications
+## Rick & Morty Edition

 This challenge allows you to practice the concepts and techniques learned over the past Sprint and apply them in a concrete project.
 This Sprint explored Single Page Applications, React Router I - II, React Forms, and Hooks.